aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-3/_index.md

 ## Words Cloud Changes

-- Added a new `UpdateCreatedTimeProperty` for saving files
+- Added a new `UpdateCreatedTimeProperty` option for saving output files
 - Added support for multiple tables in `HeaderFooter` objects.
 Thus it's possible to address paragraphs inside a table as follows: "sections/0/headersfooters/1/tables/0/rows/0/cells/0/paragraphs/0"

 ## PDF to Word conversion improvements